-Governance committees (including Study Groups) will meet from 2-4pm on Friday afternoons.
+Governance committees (including Study Groups) will meet on Friday afternoons.
 The schedule is outlined below:

 Week of Month Friday

 1 Equity and Education

 2 Community and Communication

 3 Revenue and Resources

 4 Council

 Committees can decide if they want to meet more than once monthly or when to schedule a makeup meeting due to a holiday.